 P&L (Profit and Loss Statement)

-The P&L, or Profit and Loss Statement, is like a report card for your business’s financial performance.
+The P&L, or Profit and Loss Statement, also known as the “Income Statement” or “Statement of Operations,” is like a report card for your business’s financial performance.
 It shows you how much money your company made (or lost) over a specific period.
-Let’s break it down!

 A P&L statement typically includes: